 At Property Works, sadly, we are seeing vendors turn down good offers from Brits as they do not wish to wait for the purchaser to obtain this permission, much preferring an EU citizen who can complete with less fuss or delay.

 We have also heard that in some property registers (Ibiza), they are allowing properties to be registered with the clause “pending military certificate”.
-This appears to be an exception.
+This appears to be an exception and potentially risky for the registrar and notary if the permit is denied.

-Hopefully, this rule will be changed soon as there is much pressure from agents and lawyers to remove this unnecessary layer of bureaucracy.
+Hopefully, this rule will be changed soon.
+There is significant pressure from all sides, especially agents and lawyers, to remove this unnecessary layer of bureaucracy.